msanfeliu/Cleaning_data_project/Codebook.md

 Note:  For all the variables described below, variables represente the average of indiviual records included in the original data sets, which are normalized and bounded within [-1,1].

-X_time
+X_time   (numeric)
       The mean for the acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.

-Y_time
+Y_time    (numeric)
       The acceleration signal from the smartphone accelerometer Y axis in standard gravity units 'g'.

-Z_time
+Z_time  (numeric)
       The acceleration signal from the smartphone accelerometer Y axis in standard gravity units 'g'.

-magnitude_time
+magnitude_time   (numeric)
        The estimated magnitud fromt the X-Y and X measurementes from acceleration signal from the smartphone accelerometer, in standard gravity units 'g'.